 2. Bammy (Cassava Flatbread)

 Bammy has its origins from the antique flatbread of the Arawaks (the indigenous people of Jamaica).
-This treat is famous street food in Jamaica that you can easily find.
-Especially at any kind of food store or street food carts in rural communities.
+This treat is famous street food in Jamaica that you can easily find, especially at any kind of food store or street food carts in rural communities.

 This snack is a great Caribbean midday meal.
 Customarily, Cassava will be grated and placed in a thatch-leaves-woven bag.
 After that, people will dry it outside but not completely dry to keep a moist texture.

-The treat is so salty that people often serve it with fried fish or salt fish.
+People often serve it with fried fish or salt fish.
 Jamaicans usually have Bammy with Escovitch (a savory Jamaican fish dish) to let all the savory juice soak into the tasty flatbread.

 Bammy has a beautiful and rich taste from coconut milk.
 You can fry, bake, or steam the bread to gain a fascinating flavor.

-3. Stamp and Go (Salt Fish Fritter)
+3. Stamp and Go (Salted Fish Fritter)

 What do you do when eating fish with a crispy texture?
 This is a delicious Caribbean morning meal for a busy working day.
 Depending on your preference, you can make Stamp and Go in bite-sized or large sizes.